It is hardly news for anyone that video plays a huge part in your marketing efforts.

 A) Your ability to attract viewers and keep their attention beyond the first 3-5 seconds of your video.

 B) Your ability to rank high among the videos on the platform of your choice (which is directly linked to A).

-For the purposes of this post, we’ll focus on Facebook and YouTube, but similar principles apply to other platforms as well.
+For this post, we’ll focus on Facebook and YouTube, but similar principles apply to other platforms as well.

 Before you even get viewers to the video, you must “hook” them with an attention-grabbing “thumbnail” and title.